Furosemide is a type of medicine called a diuretic.

 A serious allergic reaction (anaphylaxis) to furosemide is rare.
 But you may need to go to an emergency department (ED) if you experience a reaction.

-Immediate action required: Call 999 or 112 or go to an ED straight away if:
+Emergency action required: Call 999 or 112 or go to an ED straight away if:

 - you get a skin rash that may include itchy, red, swollen, blistered or peeling skin